tbensky/Prolog-CLP/README.md

     maplist(<(Dasher),[Blitzen,Dancer,Vixen]).
 ```

 The problem is that this runs and doesn't seem to end.
-The ordering of the reindeer variable list is something like this:
+The ordering of the reindeer variable enumeration during the search is something like this:

 ```
 ?- go(L).